“A Whole Other Level of Intensity and Brilliance.”

 A Brunello Collector’s Dream

-2019 is emerging as an all-time great year in Montalcino.
+2019 has already achieved all-time great status in Montalcino.
 Vinous declared “This is the vintage we’ve all been waiting for,” and Kerin O’Keefe, who wrote our favorite book on Brunello, said “I’ve never tasted so many drop-dead-gorgeous young Brunellos from a single vintage.”

 The 2019 Castello Romitorio Filo di Seta Brunello di Montalcino is one of the finest wines produced in this landmark harvest.
 Monica Larner of The Wine Advocate rated it 98 points, raving “I am blown away by this year's beautiful Filo di Seta…” adding that it “reaches a whole other level of intensity and brilliance.”
 She rated only five wines higher.